open-austin/texasappleseed/README.md

     ratio (ECO.
 DISADV.|SPEC.
 ED.|BLACK OR AFRICAN AMERICAN|HISPANIC/LATINO|WHITE|AMERICAN INDIAN OR ALASKA NAT|ASIAN|NATIVE HAWAIIAN/OTHER PACIFIC|TWO OR MORE RACES) (EXPULSION ACTIONS|IN SCHOOL SUSPENSIONS|OUT OF SCHOOL SUSPENSIONS|DAEP PLACEMENTS) vs average

 That means the map will need 36 settings (9 groups times 4 punishments) to show all the data we want to display.
+Here's [the Gist of the process](https://gist.github.com/mscarey/bdec4603313dd81da530) used to make ratioDistrict.csv.